Barry Palmer (British singer): Biography and career

 Alternating with Maggie Reilly, Palmer sang every other song, on Mike Oldfield's Discovery album, appearing on "Pictures in the Dark", "Tricks of the Light", "Saved by a Bell" and "Discovery".
 Three further tracks from Palmer with Mike Oldfield followed.
 "Poison Arrows" was released commercially, but the other two songs were only recorded as demos and were never released.

 Around the same time, and under the duo name of Cover Up, Palmer dueted with John Payne of Asia on songs titled "Love The One You're With" and "Feel the Fire", written by Stephen Stills and Palmer/Payne respectively.

 After his period with Mike Oldfield, Palmer decided to focus on his own solo career.
 He released his solo album Without an Aim in 1985.
 Around the same time, he also released a cover version of Manfred Mann's "Doo Wah Diddy Diddy" as a single, with his own song "Spirit of America" on the B-side.

 1987 saw the further release of an EP by Palmer entitled "Shimmering Gold" / "Unknown Singer" which had previously been recorded in Germany with the assistance of Jürgen Fritz.
 In the same year, he also released his own version of "House of the Rising Sun" (extended & edited versions) which was then quickly followed by "God Bless the Children" b/w "Somebody Sing My Song".
 "God Bless the Children" was also selected to be sung by all the (1987) Miss World contestants that same year whilst they were appearing at the Royal Albert Hall in London.

 1988 saw Palmer coming to notice as a music producer with his own record label Pyramid Records.
 His most notable success during this period was when he produced the UK hit "Lies" b/w "I Need Experience" for Amanda Scott (real name Avis Hopkins, the youngest sister of Bonnie Tyler).

 Between 1990/1994, Barry Palmer continued performing live and was the lead singer with a blues rock band called Jonesville.
 The mid- and late nineties (1995/2000) again saw Palmer performing live as lead vocalist with several London-based function bands such as The Wedge and Nightshift.
 2000/2001 saw Palmer release a single entitled "Dear John" b/w "Ghost of a Love".

 2012 saw Barry Palmer release his latest single, "Innocent".
 This was to be followed (September 2012) by his latest studio album titled Night Thoughts, with all tracks written by Palmer and his London-based close friend and songwriting partner, Dave Duncan.

 Personal life

-Palmer was married, and has three children.
+Palmer is married, and has three children and a fox terrier named Snowy.